 Is creating a portfolio of innovative and successful products critical for your company?

-Join Mike Smart, Founder of Egress Solutions and Kevin McGourty, President & CEO of iNPD Center, for a free webinar Tuesday September 26th, 2017 at 10:00 a.m.
-Pacific Time.
-In this 45 minute session we will share the strategies we use to help mid-sized companies cost-effectively transform into innovation leaders.
+Watch Mike Smart, Founder of Egress Solutions and Kevin McGourty, President & CEO of iNPD Center, share the strategies they use to help mid-sized companies transform cost-effectively into innovation leaders.

 - Are we solving a problem?
 Does your product solve a pervasive and urgent problem, or fix one that market is currently missing?
 If so, keeping it on deck makes sense.
 If new products amount to making slight improvements on existing solutions, however, consider making cuts.

 - Can we win?
 Does your product have an advantage in terms of name recognition, feature set or distribution?
 If not, think hard before committing the funds necessary to address these shortcomings.

 - What's our return?
 What's the long-term outlook for this product?
 Are there other solutions in development that offer better immediate gains or more stable returns?